Highway Code: How do I learn it?

 Learning how to drive, you'll not only be rehearsing your clutch control, parallel parking and mirror-signal-maneuver, however, you'll additionally be spending a great amount of time reading The Highway Code.

-A few people see The Highway Code as a burden, having the minimum to get through their theory.
+While preparing for theory tests, A few people see The Highway Code as a burden, having the minimum to get through their theory.
 In any case, The Highway Code is significantly more than that.
 It helps drivers, cyclists, and pedestrians on the right side of the law and encourages them to be considerate about others on the road.

 Purpose of Highway Code Signs:

 The Highway Code was initially introduced in 1931 and has been updated for vehicles, driving practices and laws have changed.
 The Highway Code UK covers England, Scotland, and Wales, with a different version for Northern Ireland.
 The point of The Highway Code is to make the streets more secure for everybody.

 You can get a copy of The Highway Code from numerous online retailers and most bookshops.
 The Highway Code can be accessed free at the Gov.uk site if you want to read it online.
 The Highway Codebook is composed of different sections for various instances and road users.

 Rules for pedestrians

 Rules for the car, van and lorry drivers

 General advice on topics like weather, parking, motorways, road works and level crossings

 Signals from authority figures and other road users